AceWiki/AceWiki/README.txt

 Copyright 2008-2011, Tobias Kuhn.

 Website: http://attempto.ifi.uzh.ch/acewiki/
-Repository and Bug tracking: https://launchpad.net/acewiki
+Repository and bug tracking: https://github.com/AceWiki/AceWiki

 AceWiki is a semantic wiki making use of the controlled natural language ACE.
 AceWiki is free software licensed under the GNU Lesser General Public Licence (see licenses/gpl-3.txt and